In Dubai, a one day layover is an ideal family adventure because this financial hub of the United Arab Emirates is a unique destination.

 Your Own Dubai Vacation

 Ritz Carlton actually has two properties in Dubai, the 341-room downtown DIFC and a resort on Jumeirah Beach facing the Arabian Sea.
 The hotel’s PR team invited us to sample one of the residential suites beloved by relocating families, but each of the 341 hotel rooms has every modern convenience (including those you don’t anticipate.)
+Younger children adore the canvas tents that can be set up in each room for them to sleep in.
 The Club Level, with its private lounge and non-stop snacks and beverages, is especially popular.
 If you avoid the busy Christmas – New Year’s holidays and regional festivals, there are good values.

 Emirates offers a Dubai Stopover package that includes one or two attractions, a hotel, and airport transfers for a quick introduction to the region.
-Tomini Tours is a local operator who arranges excursions to race cars at Ferrari World, go Dune Bashing and camel riding, rent boats at the Marina, or be guided through the neighboring Emirates.
+The Visit Dubai website offers attractions information and suggestions on how to arrange excursions to race cars at Ferrari World, go Dune Bashing and camel riding, rent boats at the Marina, or be guided through the neighboring Emirates.

-Daily during January, the Dubai Shopping Festival takes over.
+Daily during January, the Dubai Shopping Festival (locally known as DSF) takes over.
 Dubai is not known as the “City of Gold” for nothing, and the sales at its thousands of stores attract shoppers from the around the world on packaged vacations.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Prime Minister of Dubai, made tourism a priority.
+Years ago, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and ruler of Dubai, made tourism a priority.
 It worked.
-This year, the city is number four on the MasterCard Global Destination Cities index, behind London, Bangkok and Paris for international travelers.
-Dubai International Airport welcomed more than 70 million arrivals in 2014, and a second airport is rising from the sand.
+This year, the city is number four on the MasterCard Global Destination Cities index, behind Bangkok, Paris and London for international travelers.